chadmaeshiro/chadmaeshiro.github.io/projects/tshirtDesign.md

   - Graphic Design
   - Creativity
   - Art
-summary: "I created a t-shirt design for the city & county Summer Fun program"
+summary: "I created a t-shirt design for the City & County Summer Fun program"
 ---

 Besides software engineering, I have an interest in and passion for graphic design.
 It started when I would watch graphic designers on YouTube analyze company logos, describing how the form and color of the logos impact its connotation.
 I always had an interest in art as a kid, so logo design has naturally become an interest in mine as well.